Serbia Protesters To Mark Three-months Since Roof Collapse - UrduPoint

 They have been greeted by residents in villages and towns along the 80-kilometre (50-mile) route.

-"I am walking to pay tribute to all the victims of the great tragedy that took place in Novi Sad," one student told AFP as they departed Belgrade.
+"I am walking to pay tribute to all the victims of the great tragedy that took place in Novi Sad," one student told AFP as the students departed Belgrade.

+The first groups of protesters entered Novi Sad late on Friday, where they were greeted by crowds of cheering local residents.

+"You only see this once in your life," Dalibor Mitrovic, 45, told AFP, as he watched the students arrive in the city.

-Tensions have flared occasionally in Serbia in recent weeks with violence breaking out at some protests, with students accusing pro-government hooligans of targeting demonstrations.
+Tensions have flared occasionally in recent weeks, with violence breaking out at some protests.
+Students have accused pro-government hooligans of targeting demonstrations.

 Recent Stories